isinedo/technical-notes/07_central_limit_theorem.md

 **Conclusion**: The probability that a randomly selected sample of 36 drivers will drive more than 12,500 miles on average is 0.123 or 12.3%.

 ### Hypothesis testing: Example 2
+This example illustrates when to use the **finite population correction factor** (FPC).
+Typically, we use the general standard error calculation when we are trying to make statistical inference for a sample that is less than 5% of the population.
+In such scenarios, the population is referred to as an **approximately infinite population**.

+$$
+\sigma_{\tilde{x}} = {\sigma \over \sqrt{n}}
+$$

+However, in cases where the sample size exceeds this 5% requirement, we apply a correction factor to the general standard error formula.
+This is what referred to as a finite population correction factor.

+$$
+FPC = {\sigma \over \sqrt{n}} \sqrt{{N - n \over N - 1}}
+$$

 A company has 100 customers.
 Each customer rated the company on customer service on a scale of 1-10.
 The average rating was 7.2 with a standard deviation of 0.7.
 A recent sample of 40 customers showed that the average customer service rating was 7.5.
 What is the probability that the average customer service rating for the entire customer base is **different from 7.2**?

 **Note**:
 1. This problem requires a two-tailed test.
 Why?
 To compute the probability that rating is different from 7.2, we must assume that the mean rating could be either greater than or less than 7.2.
 Based on this assumption, the true mean rating could fall on either tail of the normal distribution.

-Therefore, the problem requires a two-tailed test.
-2. A second issue is that $n=40$ is considered a large sample.
-Therefore, --insert authors-- approach to adopt the finite population correction factor should not have been applied to test this hypothesis.
-3. Our approach will adopt the ---insert approach-- the Studen't $t$ distribution,
-4. Unlike in this case, reporting standards require that analysts report variance associated with the mean.
+2. We want to test the null hypothesis that the probability average rating is $7.2$.

-5. Regardless, we can determine the probability using the following steps:
+3. We can determine the probability using the following steps:

    - Compute the standard error of the mean: